MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_containers.md

 WindowsServerCore CN=Microsoft 10.0.10584.1000 True
 ```

 Use the `New-Container` command to create a new container.
+When a container is created with PowerShell the associated files are stored under `c:\ProgramData\Microsoft\Windows\Hyper-C\Vontainer Image Store`.

 ```powershell
 PS C:\> New-Container -Name TST -ContainerImageName WindowsServerCore